-We are a clinical-stage biotechnology company developing novel small molecule therapeutics that are designed to target the biological processes that lie at the heart of cancer and fibrotic diseases.
-Our strategy is to focus on diseases without disease-modifying treatment options and high unmet medical need.
-We are concentrating on the development of a new class of medicines: small molecule inhibitors of galectin-3 and lysyl oxidase-like 2, or LOXL2, that target underlying biology for the treatment of multi-factorial diseases like cancer and fibrotic diseases.
-Galectin proteins, and especially galectin-3, are highly expressed in many cancers and fibrotic diseases and promote cancer progression, while the collagen cross-linking enzyme LOXL2 builds the backbone of fibrotic tissue by cross-linking collagen and elastin molecules and has been linked to cancer growth and metastasis.
-Our product candidates are designed to modulate multiple disease pathways simultaneously by inhibiting the master drivers of the cancer and fibrotic cascades and may also work synergistically with and enhance the efficacy of other therapeutics.
-We believe our galectin and LOXL2 product candidates are distinct from the current generation of anti-cancer and anti-fibrotic agents and have the potential to significantly improve patient outcomes for these complex diseases.
+We are a clinical-stage biotechnology company developing novel therapeutics that are designed to target the biological processes that lie at the heart of fibrotic diseases and cancer.
+Our strategy is to focus on diseases where current treatment options are limited and the unmet need is great.
+We concentrate on the development of small molecule inhibitors of galectin-3 and lysyl oxidase-like 2, or LOXL2, for the treatment of fibrotic diseases and cancer.
+Galectin proteins, and especially galectin-3, have been shown to be highly expressed in many fibrotic diseases and cancers and promote cancer progression, while the collagen cross-linking enzyme LOXL2 builds the backbone of fibrotic tissue and has been linked to cancer growth and metastasis.
+We believe our small molecule galectin and LOXL2 product candidates are distinct from the current generation of antifibrotic and anticancer agents and have the potential to significantly improve patients' clinical outcomes and enhance their quality of life.

 Our most advanced product candidate, GB0139, is an inhaled small molecule inhibitor of galectin-3, one of the key regulators of fibrosis that controls the pro-fibrotic activity of TGF-b.
-Overexpression of galectin-3 is ubiquitous in fibrotic tissue, including in fibrotic lung tissue, and is linked to both disease severity and disease progression, as well as acute exacerbations of idiopathic pulmonary fibrosis, or IPF.
-We are initially developing GB0139 for the treatment of IPF, a life-threatening progressive fibrotic disease of the lung.
-IPF affects approximately 100,000 people in the United States, but limited treatment options have been associated with significant side effects, leading to poor therapeutic adherence, and have not conclusively shown an impact on survival.
+Overexpression of galectin-3 is ubiquitous in fibrotic tissue, including in fibrotic lung tissue, and is linked to both disease severity and disease progression, as well as acute exacerbations of IPF.
+We are initially developing GB0139 for the treatment of idiopathic pulmonary fibrosis, or IPF, a life-threatening progressive fibrotic disease of the lung.
+IPF affects approximately 100,000 people in the United States, but limited treatment options have been associated with significant side effects, leading to poor therapeutic adherence.
 In our clinical trials completed to date, we found orally-inhaled GB0139 to be generally well-tolerated and it inhibited galectin-3 in the lungs in a dose-dependent manner.
-We also observed that GB0139 decreased levels of a range of plasma biomarkers, such as YKL-40 and platelet-derived growth factor that have been linked to mortality, disease severity and/or progression in IPF.
+We also observed that GB0139 decreased levels of a range of plasma biomarkers, such as YKL-40 and platelet-derived growth factor, or PDGF, that have been linked to mortality, disease severity and/or progression in IPF.
 We are currently conducting a 52-week randomized, double-blind, multicenter, parallel, placebo-controlled Phase 2b trial investigating the safety and efficacy of GB0139 in patients with IPF, which we refer to as the GALACTIC-1 trial.
-We completed target enrollment of 141 patients during the second quarter of 2022 and expect topline results to be available in mid-2023.
+In April 2022, we announced that we completed target enrollment of 141 patients in this trial and we continue to expect topline results to be available in mid-2023.